Discovering...

 The best shopping destinations for traditional Moroccan garments, from bustling medina souks to curated designer boutiques.

-Silk caftans, fine embroidery, fez hats
+Silk caftans, fine embroidery, fez hats, brocade fabrics

-Djellabas, caftans, accessories
+Djellabas, caftans, babouches, sarouel pants

-Custom-made garments, alterations
+Custom-made garments, expert alterations

 Designer caftans and contemporary Moroccan fashion

-Quality djellabas, babouches, tarbouches
+Quality djellabas, babouches, tarbouches, jabadors

-Designer caftans, luxury takchitas
+Designer caftans, luxury takchitas, haute couture

-Fabric bolts, embroidery supplies, trims
+Fabric bolts, embroidery supplies, passementerie trims

-Handwoven Riffian textiles, woolen garments
+Handwoven Riffian textiles, woolen garments, haik fabrics

-Authentic handwoven goods at fair prices
+Authentic handwoven goods at transparent prices

-Babouches, scarves, woven bags
+Babouches, scarves, cheche headwraps, woven bags

 Approximate prices for custom-made garments in Morocco.
 Prices vary by city, fabric quality, and complexity of embroidery.
 Seasonal pricing can change.